cap-js/docs/guides/databases-postgres.md

 ### With Deployer App

-When deploying to cloud foundry, this can be accomplished by providing a simple deployer app, which you can construct as follows...
+When deploying to Cloud Foundry, this can be accomplished by providing a simple deployer app, which you can construct as follows:

 1. Create a new folder named `gen/pg`:
    ```sh
    mkdir -p gen/pg
    ```

-2. Generate a pre-compiled cds model:
+2. Generate a precompiled cds model:
    ```sh
    cds compile '*' > gen/pg/csn.json
    ```